Sihala

 Sihala is a town and union council located in Islamabad Capital Territory, Pakistan, with a population of just over 25,000.
 It is geographically situated on Kahuta Road and Islamabad Expressway.

 Sihala connects Rawalpindi, Punjab to Azad Kashmir via Kahuta Road.
-It is the location of the largest police training college in Pakistan, a railway station, a Pakistan State Oil depot, a Military Engineering Service supply center, and the Capital University of Science & Technology.
+It is the location of the largest police training college in Pakistan, a railway station, an animal slaughterhouse a Pakistan State Oil depot, a Military Engineering Service supply center, and the Capital University of Science & Technology.